Chance Phelps: Honors

 Phelps was buried in Dubois, Wyoming, on April 17, 2004, with full military honors.
 His remains were escorted home by Lt.
 Col. Michael Strobl, whose accounts of the escort were recorded in an article he wrote titled "Taking Chance".
 In attendance were his parents, stepparents, sister, the Chief of Naval Intelligence (for whom his sister was an aide), and every veterans' organization within 90 mi.
 Several days later, a memorial service was held in Camp Ramadi, Iraq, by his unit.
-Some time after that, Phelps was officially awarded a posthumous promotion to lance corporal.
+Some time after that, Phelps was officially awarded a posthumous promotion to Lance Corporal.
 A baseball field constructed in Camp Ramadi was dedicated in his memory as Phelps Field.
 In mid-2005, a mess hall at Marine Corps Air Ground Combat Center Twentynine Palms was named Phelps Hall, with his citation posted on a boulder in front.
 Phelps is also memorialized by a rock garden at the 3/11 office and at the Dubois VFW post, as well as a plaque that travels with Battery L wherever it deploys and a battery mascot named after the Marine.
+The Theater at NMMV (National Museum of Military Vehicles) is named the Chance Phelps Theater outside Dubois, Wy.